-The MIP is intended for complex projects with longer islanding duration that serve multiple customers that are targeted to address the needs of DVCs.
-Additionally, a portion of an eligible community microgrid is required to be geographically located in an area at a higher risk of electrical outages, which will be either: (1) a Tier 2 or Tier 3 High Fire Threat District; (2) an area that has experienced a prior PSPS event; (3) a location prone to strong, damaging earthquakes; or (4) a location with a lower historical level of reliability, defined as one of the top one percent worst performing circuits on the utility's system in either of the prior two years' Utility Annual Electric Reliability Report.
+The MIP is intended for complex projects with longer islanding duration that serve multiple customers that are targeted to address the needs of DVCs.37 For the purposes of the MIP, DVCs are defined from the Commission's existing definition in D.20-08-046.
+Additionally, a portion of an eligible community microgrid is required to be geographically located in an area at a higher risk of electrical outages, which will be either: (1) a Tier 2 or Tier 3 High Fire Threat District; (2) an area that has experienced a prior PSPS event; (3) a location prone to strong, damaging earthquakes; or (4) a location with a lower historical level of reliability, defined as one of the top one percent worst performing circuits on the utility's system in either of the prior two years' Utility Annual Electric Reliability Report.38

-For eligibility purposes, a MIP project must also: (1) serve a geographic DVC and/or (2) primarily serve a geographic DVC and be either: (i) a critical facility; or (ii) a facility that provides important community resilience services (MIP Project).
-At a technical level, a proposed MIP Project must meet the following technical criteria:
+For eligibility purposes, a MIP project must also: (1) serve a geographic DVC and/or (2) primarily serve a geographic DVC and be either: (i) a critical facility;39 or (ii) a facility that provides important community resilience services (MIP Project).
+At a technical level, a proposed MIP Project must meet the following technical criteria:40